12kharris/Tiny-Wheels/README.md

 ![Posts](https://res.cloudinary.com/da2ant1dk/image/upload/v1728850581/media/images/oeu9mchftuclszjo6mrj.png)
 ![Collection](https://res.cloudinary.com/da2ant1dk/image/upload/v1728850580/media/images/pclavllqtljtl0gxnrte.png)

-The dark navy colour was chosen as the theme as it has a clean look and is also sophisticated, indicating that this is a serious platform.
+The dark navy colour was chosen as the theme as it has a clean look and is also sophisticated, indicating that this is a platform for adult collectors.
+The font to be used was Catamaran as this is a sans-serif font which looks modern but also slightly light-hearted which adds to a welcoming and friendly environment for users to interact in.
+This font will be used throughout the whole application for consistency.

 ### User Stories